 Laboratory based PCR testing should be used for patients who are symptomatic of respiratory infection for diagnostic purposes.
+Rapid Diagnostic Test (PCR or non-PCR based) or LFD may be used in addition to laboratory based PCR test to support rapid patient placement decisions whilst PCR results are awaited.

-Rapid Diagnostic Tests (including POCT) or LFD tests may be used in some health and care settings to help determine any requirements for transmission based precautions (TBPs) and to support IPC risk assessments including patient placement, patient transfers, management of contacts and outbreak management.
+Asymptomatic testing using LFD tests (or other non-PCR based tests) may be used in some health and care settings to help determine any requirements for transmission based precautions (TBPs) and to support IPC risk assessments including patient placement, patient transfers and management of contacts.
 Test results should not be used as a standalone tool for risk assessment but in conjunction with symptom and clinical assessment.